ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 cargo test --all -- --test-threads=1 --nocapture
 ```

-## start the local testnet by anvil:
+Start the local testnet by anvil:

 ```bash
 # produces a new block every 1 second
 anvil --block-time 1
 ```

-## deploy the controller and the adapter contract:
+Deploy the controller and the adapter contract:

 ```bash
 cd contracts